 This program provides a mechanism to guarantee income security for the population not covered by social security.
 In 2011, beneficiaries of its \$35 monthly cash transfer included mothers who belong to the poorest population quintile and have children younger than 18 years old, seniors who don't receive any pension and belong to the poorest 40 percent of the population, and disabled persons who reside in low-income housing.
 In all cases, the beneficiary cannot be affiliated with any of the national social security institutions (i.e. IESS, ISSFA or ISSPOL).
-Mothers who receive the grant are required to take their children under five years of age to health center medical checkups twice a year and enroll them in school if they are between the ages of 5 and 17.
+Mothers who receive the grant are required to take their children under five years of age to health center medical checkups twice a year and enroll them in school.
 By 2011, there were approximately 2 million beneficiaries of the human development grant, with a total expenditure of \$852 million (MIES 2013).